BLKSerene/Wordless/README.md

 # Wordless
-An Integrated Corpus Tool for the Scientific Study of Language, Literature and Translation
+An Integrated Corpus Tool with Multi-language Support for the Study of Language, Literature and Translation

 Designed and Developed by Ye Lei (叶磊)